SalesforceIndiana University

 Because the entire Trajectory section is AI-generated, I had to be deliberate about how that was communicated.
 Students in our research were clear, they wanted to know when AI was involved and they did not want to feel like the system was making decisions for them.

-3. A contextual tooltip on the page header, 'How can this section help me?', reframes the entire section as a thinking tool rather than a verdict.
-The goal was to make the AI feel like a collaborator, not an authority.
+A contextual tooltip on the page header, 'How can this section help me?', reframes the entire section as a thinking tool rather than a verdict.

 Summarize icon marking AI-generated content with supporting disclosure copy to inform students how the content was created and how to use it.